Money

 The Reality of Subscription Fatigue

-According to a Money Forward survey (2023), the average monthly subscription spending per person in Japan is roughly 5,000 to 8,000 yen.
+The average monthly subscription spending per person is estimated at roughly 5,000 to 8,000 yen in Japan.
 However, only about 30% of people accurately know the total amount they spend on subscriptions.
 The remaining 70% are in a state of "not knowing what they're paying for or how much."

 The subscription model is an ideal revenue structure for companies.
 Once you sign up, charges continue automatically unless you cancel.
 "980 yen per month" looks small, but that's 11,760 yen per year.
 With five subscriptions, that's about 60,000 yen annually.
 Over 10 years, 600,000 yen.
 The cumulative cost of leaving "small amounts" unchecked is far larger than you might imagine.